geo200cn/geo200cn.github.io/tidyr.md

 ## **Reading and writing data**
 \

 Let's bring in some data to help illustrate the use of tidy R functions.
 I uploaded a file on GitHub containing the number of Hispanic, white, Asian, and black residents in 2017 in California counties taken from the United States [American Community Survey](https://www.census.gov/programs-surveys/acs).
-The data is also located on Canvas in the Lab and Assignments Week 2 folder.
+The data are also located on Canvas in the Lab and Assignments Week 2 folder.
 To import this file in R, use the `read_csv()` command

 ```r